Ada-Developers-Academy/ada-react-curriculum/03-react-week-2/advanced-forms.md

 Controlled forms give us programatic access to what the user's typing, as they type it.
 That opens up a whole world of opportunities for improving the user experience.

+It also allows us to DRY up our code by using the `event.target.name` field to identify and update our state.

 ## Additional Resources

 - [Instant Form Field Validation with React](https://medium.freecodecamp.org/how-to-use-reacts-controlled-inputs-for-instant-form-field-validation-b1c7b033527e)